 Activity Assay for One 96 Well Plate

-Now, add 1 milliliter of solution B to 10 milliliters of solution A, mix by vortexing and store the solution on ice [1-TXT].
+Now, add 1 milliliter of solution B to 10 milliliters of solution A, mix by hand and store the solution on ice [1-TXT].
 Using a multichannel pipette, add 40 microliters of 0, 62.5, 250 and 500 micromolar phosphate standard to the tube strips in triplicate [2] [3-LM].

-Talent adds solution B to solution A, vortexes, and places it on ice.
+Talent adds solution B to solution A, mix by hand, and places it on ice.
 TEXT: Use within 3 h.

 CU: Talent uses a multichannel pipette to add solution into tubes in triplicate.
 Important Step